SaxonRah/pygame-gui-extensions/README.md

 - Bezier curve connections
 - Node libraries and search
 - Zoom/pan navigation
-- Would pair excellently with your property inspector
+- Would pair excellently with the property inspector

 ### 8. **Timeline/Animation Panel**
 For keyframe animation: